utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Any crime that requires the defendant to register as a sex offender

-Pursuant to Title 77 of the state code, petitioners will be unable to expunge any crime if there any pending criminal cases, false information on the certificate of eligibility, and if the individual has been convicted separately for two or more felonies or misdemeanors.
+Pursuant to Title 77 of the state code, petitioners will be unable to expunge any crime if there are any pending criminal cases, false information on the certificate of eligibility, or if the individual has been convicted separately for two or more felonies or misdemeanors.

 If the petitioner’s record is eligible for expungement, the individual must satisfy the waiting period before applying for one.
-The waiting period for some crimes in Utah include:
+The waiting period for some crimes in Utah includes:

 • Misdemeanors infringing the Utah Traffic Code: 10 years